A Dog's Journey (film): Plot

-Max is eager to reunite CJ and Trent, despite each of them being in live-in relationships of their own.
-Max intentionally misbehaves around CJ's boyfriend, after which they break up and CJ moves out with Max.
-They stay with various friends of CJ's before Max spots Trent and his girlfriend on the street, and Trent offers his guest room to CJ upon learning that she's without a permanent residence.
-Remembering how to diagnose cancer during his life as Molly, Max signals to CJ that he detects it on Trent and CJ urges Trent to see a doctor.
+Big Dog is reincarnated as a male Biewer Terrier named Max, who is adopted by C.J..
+While C.J. is working as a dog walker, Max detects Trent's scent down the hall and pulls her toward his door.
+C.J. and Trent reconnect with each other.
+Max is eager to reunite C.J. and Trent, despite each of them being in live-in relationships of their own, and the fact that Rocky is gone.
+Max intentionally misbehaves around C.J.'s boyfriend, Barry, after which they break up and C.J. moves out with Max.
+They stay with various friends of C.J.'s before Max spots Trent and his girlfriend on the street, and Trent offers his guest room to C.J..

+Remembering how to diagnose cancer during his life as Molly, Max signals to C.J. that he detects it on Trent, and C.J. urges Trent to see a doctor.
 The doctor confirms, and Trent begins chemo.
-His girlfriend shallowly leaves him, so CJ becomes his primary caretaker.
-Once Trent is cancer-free, he urges CJ to accept a meeting with Gloria, who was at the time 9 months and 13 days sober.
-Now having warmed up to dogs, Gloria tearfully apologizes to CJ for her abusive nature, and gives CJ some of the things sent from Ethan and Hannah (letters from Henry that he had written while she was pregnant with CJ).
-They inspire CJ to write more songs and lead to her finally perform, overcoming her longstanding stage fright and beginning her musical career.
+His girlfriend leaves him, so C.J. becomes his primary caretaker.
+Once Trent is cancer-free, he urges C.J. to accept a meeting with Gloria, who is sober.
+Gloria tearfully apologizes for her abusive nature and gives C.J. some of the things sent from Ethan and Hannah.
+They inspire C.J. to write more songs and to perform, overcoming her longstanding stage fright and beginning her musical career.

-Trent encourages CJ to go on a road trip with him and Max to her grandparents’ farm, where she reunites with Ethan and Hannah for the first time since she was a toddler.
-Ethan recognizes Max as Bailey and tells CJ of the dog's reincarnations, proving it by having Max perform a trick with Ethan that only Bailey would know.
-CJ then realizes that Bailey, Molly, Big Dog, and Max were all the same dog and runs to tell Trent.
-CJ and Trent then confess their love for one another, kiss, and praise Max/Bailey for reuniting and protecting them.
+Trent encourages C.J. to go on a road trip with him and Max to her grandparents’ farm, where she reunites with Ethan and Hannah for the first time since she was a toddler.
+Ethan recognizes Max as Bailey and tells C.J. of the dog's reincarnations, proving it by having Max perform a trick that only Bailey would know.
+C.J. and Trent then confess their love for one another and praise Max/Bailey for reuniting them.

-CJ and Trent marry, and shortly after CJ releases her first music album, they have a son named Saint.
-Gloria reconciles with her daughter and in-laws, reuniting the entire family.
-Ethan dies of natural causes, surrounded by Max and the rest of his family.
-Max later ages and dies as well, while being comforted by CJ.
-The final scene shows Bailey running through the grassy field, morphing backwards through his previous incarnations, before crossing the Rainbow Bridge and reuniting with Ethan in heaven.
+C.J. and Trent marry, and shortly after C.J. releases her first music album, they have a son named Saint.
+Gloria reconciles with her daughter and in-laws, reuniting the family.
+Ethan dies of old age, surrounded by Max and the rest of his family.
+Max later ages and dies as well.
+The final scene shows Bailey running through a grassy field, morphing backwards through his previous incarnations, before crossing the Rainbow Bridge and reuniting with Ethan in heaven.